jonathan-zaw/Electric_Vehicle_Population_Analysis/README.md

 Visualizations were created using Tableau to display insights from the cleaned dataset:

-Trend of New Electric Vehicle Registrations: Line graph showing the number of registrations over the years.
+Trend of New Electric Vehicle Registrations: Line graph showing the number of registrations over the car model_years.

 Electric Vehicle Types by Total Count: Pie chart visualizing the distribution of different electric vehicle types.